Reckoning With The Dead: Journalist Goes Inside An NYC COVID-19 Disaster Morgue

 On the mass grave on Hart Island where unclaimed bodies go

 In the early days of the pandemic they were ... so inundated with corpses that they were just incapable of holding them all.
 And this is before these emergency disaster morgues were established.
-There are now four of them across New York City, in addition to the five brick-and-mortar facilities that the New York medical examiner's office operates.
+There are now four of them across New York City in addition to the five brick-and-mortar facilities that the New York medical examiner's office operates.
 What the medical examiner had done is said, "We can't hold these corpses any longer.
 We need to be able to process the new ones that are coming in."
 And what they settled on was they would hold on to a body for 15 days.
 And if it wasn't claimed or picked up by a funeral director, it would be sent to Hart Island — which has, for over 100 years, been basically a mass grave where bodies are sent in simple, pine boxes and stacked on top of one another and buried by inmates from Rikers Island. ...

 On the overwhelming demand on funeral directors